 Picture the scene.
 I’m 17 years old, it’s around 8.45 in the morning and I’m on a bus on my way to work.
 It’s one of my very first jobs out of school, I work from 9 to 5.30 every day in a huge airless room at a faceless call centre in a massive building with hundreds of other people.
 As I look out of the window, the bus passes a tree in the park… and it suddenly hits me.

-At quarter to nine tomorrow morning I’ll be on this bus, with these people, passing this tree in this park.
+At a quarter to nine tomorrow morning, I’ll be on this bus, with these people, passing this tree in this park.
 And it will be the same the day after that, and the week after that, and the month after that.

 I see it stretched out ahead of me in one horrifying, stomach-churning vision.

 I’d love to be able to tell you that I walked into my manager’s office and slapped down my letter of resignation that very same day, but I didn’t.

 I stayed in that boring job which turned into another boring job and then another and another for over 20 years.

 Because I’d been brought up with the same view of working as you have, and it goes like this:

 You work like a dog Monday to Friday, take your holiday when someone says you can, prop up lazy and incompetent colleagues, the management doesn’t appreciate your hard work and loyalty, and you try to fit your ‘real life’ into the gaps even though you’re shattered and have 1000 other things to do.

 This continues until your mid-sixties when you’re ‘rewarded’ with a meagre financial payment as compensation for giving up the best part of your life for something that brought you no personal satisfaction… and that’s if you even make it to retirement.